 Irisu/"Alice", the heroine of Irisu Syndrome.
 Certainly doesn't come across as such at first glance.
 She appears to be a meek, quiet girl with a thing for bunnies and who likes cosplaying as a witch/maid.
 In reality, when she was very young someone killed her pet rabbit, leaving it's decapitated head for her to find topping the pile of gore, which broke something inside her, mentally and spiritually.
 She's now a drug addicted serial killer who thinks nothing of murdering a group of people so the boy she's stalking will have time to pursue his own psychosis.
 And, oh, how the fandom loves her for it.

 Alice is a small, innocent girl in a blue dress who will happily scamper around highly dangerous locales in search for a friend.
-She's an undeadHumanoid Abomination gifted with enough raw magical power to murder everything and everyone, and an astounding lack of understanding on exactly why it's not commonly appreciated to torture, kill and eat your friends.
+She's an undeadHumanoid Abomination gifted with enough raw magical power to murder everything, and an astounding lack of understanding on exactly why it's not commonly appreciated to torture, kill and eat your friends.

 Boethiah sounds like a combination of a crotchety old lady and the general of the army of Hell itself, and has a perpetually-dark shrine high on the side of a mountain which is filled with anarcho-nihilist cultists, huge bonfires, burned corpses, ancient architecture, random blood splatters, and one badass statue.